 5 Useful Linux Tweaks

-Linux is famous for offering Ubuntu operating system, which is mainly used for coding and programming purposes to this day.
+Linux is famous for offering the Ubuntu operating system, which is mainly used for coding and programming purposes today.
 However, you will be forced to allow some tweaks and modifications to make it workable.
-This happens especially if you have switched from Windows XP/Vista7/8/10.
-Ubuntu could be a little inconvenient considering Windows and Mac has their easy to install apps.
+This happens especially if you have switched from Windows XP/Vista/7/8/10.
+Ubuntu could be inconvenient, considering Windows and Mac have easy-to-install apps.

-But as we mentioned, Ubuntu could be completely personalized if you could apply few tweaks that we are about to show in this guide.
-If you have done well-research on Linux-based operating systems, then you will be surprised to see that Linux has more applications and software that Windows couldn’t offer so far.
+But as we mentioned, Ubuntu could be completely personalized if you could apply a few tweaks, which we will show in this guide.
+If you have researched Linux-based operating systems, you will be surprised that Linux has more applications and software than Windows couldn’t offer.
 And the best part is that they are all free to use.

 Linux Tweaks

-Here are our 5 favorite and useful Linux tweaks to make your life easier.
+Here are our five favorite and useful Linux tweaks to simplify your life.

 #1: Automatic

-Automatix is used as an installed in Ubuntu.
-Basically, if you have automatic, you can install countless software and apps that could be useful for your system.
-It can install all the necessary apps from Google Earth to photo editing apps to various other essential tools for your computer.
-So, if you are in a hurry and finding a way to install the software on your Ubuntu computer, then make sure to download Automatix first.
+Automatix is installed in Ubuntu.
+Basically, if you have an automatic, you can install countless software and apps that could be useful for your system.
+It can install all the necessary apps, from Google Earth to photo editing apps to various other essential tools for your computer.
+So, if you are in a hurry and need to find a way to install the software on your Ubuntu computer, then make sure to download Automatix first.

 #2: Shut down system beeps

-You know it could not be enjoyable when the constant beep sound comes from your computer.
-These beep sounds don’t really come from the speakers but rather from the CPU, which has the default system speaker.
-A fair example would be when you are searching some text on Mozilla Firefox, and if you type anything that doesn’t match with anything, it starts to beep.
+You know it cannot be enjoyable when your computer makes a constant beep sound.
+These beep sounds don’t come from the speakers but the CPU, which has the default system speaker.
+A fair example would be when you search for some text on Mozilla Firefox, and if you type anything that doesn’t match anything, it starts to beep.

-Here’s how to disable that annoying beep noise.
+Here’s how to turn off that annoying beep noise.
 First, open a terminal and run the following command:

 rmmod pcspkr